Doprez/StrideTerrainEditor/README.md

 ### World tab:
 ![World tab](Worldtab.png?raw=true "World tab")

-You can build a whole world here, with an automated process.
-First make sure you have generated some unique tiles, then load them.
+* You can build a whole world here, with an automated process.
+* First make sure you have generated some unique tiles, then load them.
 After that you can either generate the world map or load it.
-The tiles are loaded asynchronously as you move about the world.
-This part of the editor shows you how you can build a basic Civ type game and a lot of the issues involved.
+* The tiles are loaded asynchronously as you move about the world.
+* This part of the editor shows you how you can build a basic Civ type game and a lot of the issues involved.
+* Clicking somewhere inside the world map texture will move you to that location of the world.

 ### Terrain tab:
 ![Terrain tab](Terraintab.png?raw=true "Terrain tab")